krzszk96/Hangman_game/README.md

-# krzszk96- Region_map
+# krzszk96- Hangman_game

 Project for learnign purposes, and to use.

 Live version:

 ## Technologies I have used: